 Arriving early is especially important if you’re pressed for time and it is one of my top tips for visiting the San Diego Zoo during peak season.

-The zoo can get busy (though nothing like the crowds you’ll encounter at theme parks) so get there when it opens and take the 35-minute bus tour first (when available) to avoid the lines that will start to form later in the day.
+The Zoo can get busy (though nothing like the crowds you’ll encounter at major theme parks), so get there when it opens and take the 35-minute Guided Bus Tour first (when available) to avoid the lines that will start to form later in the day for the bus.

-A few upgraded experiences like the Sunrise Surprise Stroll start before the zoo even opens to the public.
+A few upgraded experiences start an hour before the Zoo even opens to the public.
 San Diego Zoo hours are fairly consistent (check on the day of your visit) and typically opens at 9 a.m.
+I really like getting in at 8 a.m. because sometimes you can get deep into the Zoo for unobstructed animal viewing before the public arrives.

 The animals are at their most active in the morning, too.
-You’ll also be more likely to see the animals at their most active if you get to the zoo when it opens.
 The keepers feed some of them around this time as well.

 If you can only visit on an unusually hot San Diego day, you’ll definitely want to come in the morning as the animals will hide away in the shade as the day progresses.